leptos-rs/leptos/projects/tauri-from-scratch/README.md

 [package.metadata.leptos]
 bin-exe-name="leptos_tauri_from_scratch_bin"
 ```
-Our tauri app is going to send server function calls to this address, this is aksi where we'll serve our hydratable SSR client from.
+Our tauri app is going to send server function calls to this address, this is where we'll serve our hydratable SSR client from.
 ```
 site-addr = "0.0.0.0:3000"
 ```